pkdone/practical-mongodb-aggregations-book/src/guides/project.md

 ]
 ```

-However, by using `$project` for this specific aggregation, as shown below, to achieve the exact same results, the pipeline would be less verbose and have the flexibility of not requiring modification if subsequent additions are ever made to the data model, with new previously unknown fields:
+However, by using `$project` for this specific aggregation, as shown below, to achieve the exact same results, the pipeline would be less verbose.
+The pipeline would have the flexibility of not requiring modification if subsequent additions are ever made to the data model, with new previously unknown fields:

 ```javascript
 // GOOD